OCA/wms/shopfloor_workstation_label_printer/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-With this module a default label printer can be linked to a shopfloor workstation profile and to an Odoo user profile.
+With this module a default label printer can be linked to a shopfloor workstation profile based on the one set on an Odoo user profile.

 When the user select a workstation profile on the mobile application is default label printer will change on Odoo side.